ssi-anik/form-request/readme.md

 A package that helps developer to segregate the validation logic from controller to a separate dedicated class.
 Lumen doesn't have any `FormRequest` class like Laravel.
 This will let you do that.

 ### Installation
 First of all, you will need composer installed.
-By running `composer intsall anik/form-request` from your terminal will install the package inside your project.
+By running `composer require anik/form-request` from your terminal will install the package inside your project.

 ### How to use?
 1. Create a class that extends `Anik\Form\FormRequest`